sermah/WebCraft/README.md

 **Render.js**

 This is the module that takes care of visualizing the block structure in the world class.
 When a world is assigned to it, it sets up a structure of chunks that are updated when a block changes.
 These chunks are mostly just fancy Vertex Buffer Objects.
-As this module takes care of the rendering, it also houses the code that deals with *picking* (getting a block from an x, y position on the screen).

 **Player.js**